Ein Avdat National Park – An Oasis in the Heart of the Negev Mountains

 Rare Vulture Nesting Colony in the Desert

-Ein Avdat National Park is home to one of the last vulture nesting colonies in the Negev Desert.
-Due to their sensitivity to human disturbances, the Nature and Parks Authority alters and carefully supervises the hiking routes to protect these majestic birds.
+Ein Avdat National Park is home to one of the last and most important Griffon Vulture nesting colonies in the Negev Desert.
+These massive birds of prey find safety in the high, inaccessible crevices of the canyon walls.
+Due to their extreme sensitivity to human disturbances, the Israel Nature and Parks Authority carefully monitors the area.
+In certain seasons, hiking routes within Ein Avdat National Park may be altered or supervised to ensure the survival of these majestic creatures.
+Protecting the biodiversity of Ein Avdat National Park Israel is a top priority for conservationists.

 How to Get There:

-- From Tel Aviv/Jerusalem: Drive south on Route 40, turn towards Ben-Gurion University, following the signs.
+- From Tel Aviv/Jerusalem: Drive south on Route 40, passing Beer Sheva.
+Continue toward Mitzpe Ramon and turn toward Ben-Gurion University/Midreshet Ben-Gurion, following the brown signs for Ein Avdat National Park.

 Who is This Visit Suitable For?

-- Hikers looking for a nature trail with desert landscapes and flowing water
+- Hikers and Adventurers: Those looking for a moderate trail with rewarding views of desert waterfalls and steep canyon walls.